-Should a domestically-owned business not be an option, might attitudes vary depending on the qualities of a foreign-owned business?
+Should a domestically-owned business not be an option, can the identity of a foreign-owned business influence attitudes toward it?
 Public opinion regarding economic integration, especially in a developing context, is shaped by a variety of factors including fairness and exploitation (Weitz-Shapiro and Winters, 2017) and colonial history (Arias and Girod, 2014).
 Nation A is, in many ways, an archetype of these factors.
-Its US-caused incomplete sovereignty, itself inextricably linked to settler colonialism, means that it is deeply economically integrated with the US while also constrained in its set of economic policy choices (Feir et al., 2023; Leonard, Parker and Anderson,

-2020).
-US/American-owned banks have long been the only realistic foreign investors in Nation A, but no such bank has seriously explored opening on its reservation.
-Even setting aside possible discrimination-based motivations, this lack of interest is consistent with the high costs of cross-border transactions into sovereigns with unique civil law and courts, small populations, and high poverty levels (Wellhausen, 2017).
-At the time of the survey, there was no US/American-owned firm investing on the reservation; the few local US-branded stores are franchises that shift risks onto the Nation A operators, a phenomenon understood by the community.
+Its US-caused incomplete sovereignty, itself inextricably linked to settler colonialism, means that it is deeply economically integrated with the US while also constrained in its set of economic policy choices (Feir et al., 2019; Leonard, Parker and Anderson, 2020).
+US/American-owned banks have long been the only realistic foreign investors into Nation A, but no such bank has seriously explored opening on its reservation.
+Even setting aside possible discrimination-based motivations, this lack of interest is consistent with the high costs of cross-border transactions into sovereigns with unique civil law and courts, small populations, and high poverty levels (Wellhausen, 2017).17 In fact, no US/American-owned firm engages in FDI on the reservation, which has made it impossible for Nation A to use economic integration as a means of improving capital access or other development outcomes.18